Lforlinux/aws-terraform-nodejs/README.md

 #### App-of-Apps Pattern

 The infrastructure includes an app-of-apps configuration (`argocd/app-of-apps.yaml`) that automatically deploys a comprehensive platform toolkit from the [k8s-platform-toolkit](https://github.com/Lforlinux/k8s-platform-toolkit.git) repository.

+**k8s-platform-toolkit** is the main platform toolkit application (parent app-of-apps) that manages all other applications.
+For detailed information about all applications, their configurations, and usage, please refer to the [k8s-platform-toolkit repository](https://github.com/Lforlinux/k8s-platform-toolkit.git).

 The following applications are automatically deployed:

 - **k8s-platform-toolkit**: Main platform toolkit application (parent app-of-apps)
 - **monitoring-stack**: Prometheus and Grafana for metrics and monitoring